 The variety of tastes and traditions can be experienced at one of the many local food festivals, such as Gladmat in Stavanger, Smak in Tromsø and Trøndersk matfestival in Trondheim.

 At the same time, Norwegian chefs have obtained a reputation worldwide, with several wins and podium finishes in the international cooking competition, Bocuse d’Or.
-In 2012, Maaemo became the first Norwegian restaurant to get two stars in the Michelin guide at first try.
+In 2016, Maaemo became the first Norwegian restaurant to get three out of three possible stars in the Michelin guide.

 Proper dinner is finally served.
 You are more than welcome to join.